Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Experiments

 The first one is the distributed consensus protocol in Zheng et al. \cite{Zheng2015Stability} given by Eq.~\eqref{eq:lei_consensus}, where the authors define the acceleration command $\iuin{i}$ by computing the error between the state of the vehicle $\ixv{i}$ and the state of its neighbors $\ixv{j}$.
 For all trials, we have set $\Kmat = [1, 2, 1]$, values extracted from the above-mentioned paper.

 The second one is a \ac{DRL} approach inspired in the current literature \cite{Wei2018Design, Chu2019Model, Liu2020Platoon, Li2021Reinforcement}, where the authors use \acd{RL} algorithms to compute continuous policies that transform the error between the states of the agents, $\ixv{i}$ and $\ixv{j}$, into acceleration commands $\iuin{i}$.
 Although all these works present different optimization reward functions (learn human-driver behavior, avoid collisions, save fuel, etc) and different network topologies (\ac{PF} and \ac{PFL}), in common they perform a longitudinal spacing control task.
-Therefore, we synthesized them all in a strategy, hereinafter referred to only as \emph{\ac{DDPG}}, that uses a \acd{DDPG} algorithm with the reward function in Eq.~\eqref{eq:reward}.
+Therefore, we synthesized them all in a single benchmark strategy, hereinafter referred to only as \emph{\ac{SRL}}, that uses a \acd{DDPG} algorithm with the reward function in Eq.~\eqref{eq:reward}.

 The vehicles' nonlinear models and \ac{DDPG} algorithms have been implemented using the \emph{Pytorch} and \emph{Numpy} libraries for \emph{Python 3} language, running at \emph{Ubuntu 20.04}.
-Figure \ref{fig:actor-critic_models} presents the actor-critic network structures for both, \ac{DDPG} and \ac{DDPG} with integral action strategies, where each module is composed of two hidden fully-connected layers with 256 neurons each, connected through \ac{ReLU} activation.
-Input states $\statev$ are given by $\ev_{ij} \in \Reais^3$ and $\emean_{i} \in \Reais$, respectively, while output actions $\action \in \{-1, 1\}$ are computed via the hyperbolic tangent (\emph{tanh}) activation function and re-scaled for $\{\iuin{min}, \iuin{max}\}$ in the \ac{DDPG} and for $\{\iduin{min}, \iduin{max}\}$ in the \ac{DDPG} with integral action.
+Figure \ref{fig:actor-critic_models} presents the actor-critic network structures for both, \ac{SRL} and \ac{RRL} strategies, where each module is composed of two hidden fully-connected layers with 256 neurons each, connected through \ac{ReLU} activation.
+Input states $\statev$ are given by $\ev_{ij} \in \Reais^3$ and $\emean_{i} \in \Reais$, respectively, while output actions $\action \in \{-1, 1\}$ are computed via the hyperbolic tangent (\emph{tanh}) activation function and re-scaled for $\{\iuin{min}, \iuin{max}\}$ in the \ac{SRL} and for $\{\iduin{min}, \iduin{max}\}$ in the \ac{RRL}.